If I told you that you could pop a pill that will make you sharper, more creative and clear your mind in an instant, would you believe me?

 There is no right or wrong way of using nootropics.
 It all boils down to the goals and available methods of using the supplement.
 You should also be mindful of these three rules to ensure that you yield balanced and effective outcomes.

 Various modern technologies enable you to test and monitor your nootropic usage.
 The idea is to know whether the nootropic has a positive effect on your cognitive functioning.
-Some of the tools you can use include the mercury app, Cambridge sciences, and quantified mind tools.
+Some of the tools you can use include the MercuryApp, Cambridge Brain Sciences and Quantified Mind.

 If you underslept, ate a poor diet or did not exercise, it is not appropriate to expect results from using nootropics.